OniReimu/practera_provider/README.md

 Make sure you have your develop files in place.

-Make sure you have enough permission accessing with your directory
+Make sure you have enough permission accessing with your directory:

     $ chmod 755 -R (Directory's path)

-Make sure you have your 'config' and 'credentials' files in place that will be mounted inside the containers for aws authenication, that is docker/develop/vagrant/
+Make sure you have your 'config' and 'credentials' files in place that will be mounted inside the containers for aws authenication, that is docker/develop/vagrant/.aws/

-RUN
+Make sure Vagrantfile, DockerHostVagratfile, su2root.expect are all under the same path as docker folder.

+RUN:

     $ vagrant up --provision --no-parallel